 2019 Forest Science Course

-Following the positive feedback from the 2018 short-course, the Gottstein Trust and the Fenner School (ANU) have decided to extend their partnership for another year and host the the 4th Forest Science Course at the Fenner School (ANU).
-ANU’s history with forestry dates back to 1965, when it incorporated the Australian Forestry School (AFS).
+After hosting the 2018 Wood Science Course at the ANU’s Fenner School, the Gottstein Trust and the Fenner School extended their partnership for another year.
+We are pleased to confirm that the 2019 Forest Science Course will again be hosted at the Fenner School (ANU).
+The Gottstein Trust appreciates the School’s support.
+It is rather fitting link because the ANU’s history with forestry dates back to 1965, when it first incorporated the Australian Forestry School (AFS).
+Many industry leaders are forestry graduates of the ANU.

 A discount of 20% is offered for Gottstein Trust patrons, and a 10% discount for Gottstein Trust subscribers.

-For further information, please email your inquiry to the Gottstein administration/secretariat on firstname.lastname@example.org
+For further information, please email your inquiry to the Gottstein Secretariat Manager on email@example.com

 The Gottstein Trust organises week-long courses in Wood Science for those people new to the forest products industry, including executives.